freddy36/check_mk_extensions/README.md

 * [dnssec.sh](local/dnssec.sh)

-  * A check to validate the DNSSEC trust chain using the dig +sigchase feature
+  * A check to validate the DNSSEC trust chain using drill